apocalyptech/bl3-cli-saveedit/README.md

 # TODO

+- Balance-to-english-name mapping.
+Not a lot of use for non-legendaries/uniques, of course, and only semi-useful for legendary artifacts/COMs, but still.
 - Something a bit more Enum-like for various things in `__init__.py`; I know that's not very Pythonic, but when dealing with extra-Python data formats, one must sometimes make exceptions.